Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

   end
   ```

-3.Put the folder "save_menu" that contains images for the menu in the directory `sprites/`
+3. Put the folder "save_menu" that contains images for the menu in the directory `sprites/`

 **Install Instructions: Part 2**

-1.Add the following in the game manager.
+1. Add the following in the game manager.

 **Example:**